Folkwise-io/mintbean-cli/templates/phaser-gh-pages/README.md

 This is currently being developed.
 Please report any bugs in the issues tab!

+## FAQ

+### Why are my assets not showing up?

+All assets must be imported!

+### Where do I get started?

+I Recommend starting in src/scenes/game.js, edit the menu screen, and win screen after you complete your game.

 ## What we're trying to achieve

 This starter template is meant to be a kickoff spot for a full-fledged PhaserJS game project.